atulsm/config-service/README.md

 ---

-To see your applications health enter url `http://localhost:8088/healthcheck`
+To see your applications health enter url `http://localhost:8088/healthcheck` To see metrics, enter url `http://localhost:8088/metrics`

 TODO
 ---

+1. Save bucket in Mysql db
+2. Add api automation
+3. Add dependency injection with juice
-1. Create a simple UI to manage the config
+4. Create a simple UI to manage the config